qkzk/fm/development.md

   Images will also be disable If `fm` can't detect a previewing method (ueberzug not in path or no iterm2 inline image compatible terminal),
 - Navigate by clicking / moving / entering a file from a previewed tree.
 Preview in second pane, ctrl+right to change focus, move with arrows and enter.
 Boom.
 - Open a previewed file with enter when focusing the pane.
+- In inputs Alt+left, Alt+right move the cursor word by word

 ##### Bugfixes